Heywood Road

-From the 2016 season, it has also been home to League 1 (rugby league) team Swinton.
+From the 2016 season, it has also been home to Swinton Lions who play in RFL League One.
 The move of Swinton to the ground meant that the General Safety Certificate had to be renewed.
 In September 2016, a report by Trafford Council to the Safety at Sports Grounds Sub-Committee recommended that Heywood Road's capacity be reduced from 5,400 to 3,387 for safety reasons.

+The stadium is sponsored by Morson Group.